A quick Arduino Plotter Fix

 ON OSX:

-Find the Arduino IDE icon in finder and right click.
+Find the Arduino IDE icon (the app icon – not your sketchbook) in finder and right click.
 Then click on SHOW PACKAGE CONTENTS to get to Contents folder then navigate as described above.

 ON WINDOWS: